richardgourley/sql-one-pagers/README.md

 # SQL One Pagers

 ## INTRO
-This is a one page reference for the most common SQL Data Query Language queries.
+These SQL one pagers include every query for the most common SQL queries, all in one page.

-This repo is only focussed on data query language.
-See 'Related' to setup the server and download sample databases you can work with.
+The most common DQL (Data Query Language) queries are in one page with a separate 'test yourself' file.
+The most common Window functions for more advanced analysis are included in a separate file, with another 'test yourself' file.

 ## CONTENTS
-**sql-dql-queries.ipynb**
-- This file has 11 sections of the most common SQL DQL query examples in one page with query explanations and notes.
+**sql-dql-queries.ipynb** - 11 sections of the most common SQL DQL query examples in one page with clear query aims and notes.

-**sql-dql-queries-syntax-only.ipynb**
-- This file has the same 11 sections of queries just without any notes for quick syntax checking.

-**sql-dql-queries-test-yourself.ipynb**
-- This file is a list of simple tests to help users remember all of the example queries from each topic.
-- If you can confidently write out query examples for every section, then you're on your way to mastering querying in SQL.
+**sql-dql-queries-syntax-only.ipynb** - Quick syntax guide - only queries
+**sql-dql-queries-test-yourself.ipynb**- Simple query tests.
+A great way to test your knowledge.

+**sql-window-functions** - 10 most common Window functions for ananylis in SQL.
+Clear query aims and notes added.
+**sql-window-functions-test-yourself** - Simple query tests.
+A great way to test your knowledge.

-### SECTIONS
+### DQL QUERIES SECTIONS
 1. **SQL Query Order**
 2. **Sorting** - Order by
 3. **Limiting** - Offset, Fetch, Select Top